surajpaib/CrowdEstimationchallenge/README.md

 ## Improvements

 Take each parameter of the SimpleBlobDetector as the possible output of a ML Model.
-Keypoint information is the input to the model.
+Binary image information is the input to the model.
 Keypoints can be manually marked on multiple images and parameters for the blob can be reverse-engineered and used as training data for the model.
-Given a new image, desired parameters can be deduced by the ML model.
+Given a new binary processed image, desired parameters can be deduced by the ML model.

+Advantages: Quick computation due to binary nature of input and only single output for each attribute